-A А В

-1 Value from Engagement

-2 Why do you want or need an external entity involved?

-3 Back to stakeholder map

-4 Reason Description

-1) Establish the freedom to operate The first tier of engagement involves productively addressing significant challenges to the company's ability to make key decisions, like developing and marketing certain products or siting facilities.
-To gain credibility, an organization must be willing both to talk

-5 2) Build a Second tier engagement involves sharing resource achieve complementary objectives.
-Whether functionship time, perspective, or access to an audience is exchanged, a lasting working relationship benefits parties.
+Α В 1 Value from Engagement 2 Why do you want or need an external entity involved?
+3 Back to stakeholder map 4 Reason Description 1) Establish the freedom to operate The first tier of engagement involves productively addressing significant challenges to the company's ability to make key decisions, like developing and marketing certain products or siting facilities.
+To gain credibility, an organization must be willing both to talk 5 and to listen to its critics as well as its supporters.
+6 2) Build a Second tier engagement involves sharing resources to productive working achieve complementary objectives.
+Whether funding, time, perspective, or access to an audience is exchanged, a lasting working relationship benefits bot parties.
 7 3) Build a product with lasting shared value Third tier engagement involves a two-way exchange of ideas to determine a common path forward.
 Shared projects require the effort to seek agreement on content, process, and communication.
 In return, they deliver long-term value supported by a wider range of entities than those undertaken unilaterally.
 8 Back to stakeholder map